-- (I) Securities Lending: The Company may lend its portfolio securities to institutions in exchange for cash as collateral.
-The Company may bear the risk of a delay in recovery of, or even loss of rights in, the securities if the counterparty fails financially.
-The Company receives compensation for loaning its securities in the form of interest on the loan.
-As of December 31, 2012 there were no securities lending contracts outstanding. - (J) Repurchase Agreements and Reverse Repurchase Agreements: The Company may enter into repurchase agreements with third-party broker-dealers whereby it sells securities under agreements to repurchase at an agreed upon price and date.
+(J) Reverse Repurchase Agreements and Repurchase Agreements: The Company may enter into reverse repurchase agreements with third-party broker-dealers whereby it sells securities under agreements to repurchase at an agreed upon price and date.
 Interest on the value of repurchase and reverse repurchase agreements issued and outstanding is based upon market rates at the time of issuance.
-The Company accounts for repurchase agreements as collateralized borrowings.
-When the Company enters into a repurchase agreement, the lender establishes and maintains an account containing cash transferred and securities having a value not less than the repurchase price, including accrued interest, of the repurchase agreement.
-The Company enters into reverse repurchase agreement transactions with third-party broker-dealers whereby it purchases securities under agreements to resell at an agreed upon price and date.
+The Company accounts for reverse repurchase agreements as collateralized borrowings.
+When the Company enters into a reverse repurchase agreement, the lender establishes and maintains an account containing cash transferred and securities having a value not less than the repurchase price, including accrued interest, of the reverse repurchase agreement.
+The Company enters into repurchase agreement transactions with third-party broker-dealers whereby it purchases securities under agreements to resell at an agreed upon price and date.
 Repurchase and reverse repurchase agreements that are conducted with the same counterparty are reported on a net basis if they meet the requirements under the authoritative guidance.
-Repurchase agreements and reverse repurchase agreements are carried at their contractual amounts, which approximate fair value.
-As of December 31, 2012, the Company does not have any repurchase agreements or reverse repurchase agreements. - (K) When-Issued/Delayed Delivery Securities: The Company may purchase or sell securities on a when-issued or delayed delivery basis.
+Reverse repurchase agreements and repurchase agreements are carried at their contractual amounts, which approximate fair value.
+As of September 30, 2012, the Company does not have any reverse repurchase agreements or repurchase agreements.

+(K) When-Issued/Delayed Delivery Securities: The Company may purchase or sell securities on a when-issued or delayed delivery basis.
 Securities purchased or sold on a when-issued basis are traded for delivery beyond the normal settlement date at a stated price or yield, and no income accrues to the purchaser prior to settlement.
 Purchasing or selling securities on a when-issued or delayed delivery basis involves the risk that the market price or yield at the time of delivery may be lower or higher than the agreed upon price or yield, in which case a realized or unrealized loss may be incurred.
-As of December 31, 2012, the Company does not have any when-issued or delayed delivery securities.
+As of September 30, 2012, the Company does not have any when-issued or delayed delivery securities.